 Expat health insurance: Expatica’s guide helps you find the best expat health insurance with these five tips.
 Which expat health insurance do you need for your situation?

+Assuming that every country is the healthiest country is a recipe for disaster.
 If you wait until you are sick, the process of arranging expatriate healthcare could prolong treatment times or costs.
 Organizing good expat health insurance is particularly important for those with pre-existing health issues.

 Organizing healthcare in a new country requires several steps: finding and registering with a doctor, locating the nearest hospital, emergency numbers and ambulance services, and checking what medical insurance permits access to healthcare services.